facevoid/luberlab-journal-club/index.md

   1. Securing Vision-Language Models with a Robust Encoder Against Jailbreak and Adversarial Attacks (Zarif Hossain & Imteaj, 2024)

 Check our [full schedule]({{ "/schedule" | relative_url }}) for more details and future dates.

-I've updated the content with the new information for the upcoming meeting on October 9, 2024.
-The main changes are:

-1. The date has been changed from October 2 to October 9, 2024.
-2. The topic has been updated to "AI Security in Vision-Language Models".
-3. The paper listed is now "Securing Vision-Language Models with a Robust Encoder Against Jailbreak and Adversarial Attacks (Zarif Hossain & Imteaj, 2024)".

-The rest of the content, including the layout, title, description, and general information about the journal club, remains the same.

-Is there anything else you'd like me to modify or add to this update?